The Center for Families

 150+ Faculty Members

-have engaged in projects that have added to the creation and dissemination of new knowledge
+have engaged in projects that have added to the creation & dissemination of new knowledge

 Who are our Faculty Partners?

-of funding provided directly to support over 150 students and faculty and their research
+of funding provided directly to support over 175 students, faculty, & educators & their research & programs

 30 Years

-of harnessing the power of faculty, staff, students, alumni, and friends to improve our quality of life
+of harnessing the power of faculty, staff, students, alumni, & friends to improve our quality of life

 Learn about Center milestones